Useful TCPDUMP Commands for Packet Sniffer

 - With –c options

-This is used to see number of packets needs to be captured
+That’s used to see number of packets needs to be captured.

 - With –s options

 A tcpdump captured 96bytes, By default if what you want to capture more than this or full tcp packets so you will have to specify the size.

 You can use –s0 to capture all packets.

 - With –e options

 Print the link-level header on each dump line, this is to print MAC layer addresses for protocols.

 - With –w options